 No community can wage battles as polarising as the conscription debates of 1916 and 1917 without carrying scars.
 Post-war Australia remained divided for years into the camps the war had spawned: a broken nation in which the volunteer was pitted against the ‘shirker’; the conscriptionist against the anti-conscriptionist; and, though sectarianism was not created by the warm the Catholic against the Protestant.
 The insults, calumny and accusations traded in the hysteria of the war years were not forgotten–they echoed down the years (p.549).

 Thus, Broken Nation not only maps the tides of battle for Australia’s involvement overseas in the Great War but also offers page-turning social analysis of the home front and its effect on future history.

-Professor Joan Beaumont won the 2014 Prime Minister’s Literary Award (for Australian History) for Broken Nation.
+Note: Professor Joan Beaumont won the 2014 Prime Minister’s Literary Award (for Australian History) for Broken Nation.